 If your patent is already functional and valuable, corporate partnerships usually move faster than academic programs.

-That’s good news for inventors.
+That shift is good news for inventors.

-Those ideas need infrastructure.
+Those innovations need infrastructure.

 I was on a call recently with a hydrogen company raising over $6 billion.